Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with 'Fetch ANR rate from Android Vitals', which clearly states the action and resource.
-It also specifies the returned data (anrRate, userPerceivedAnrRate, distinctUsers) and a key threshold, distinguishing it from sibling tools like get_crash_rate.
+The description clearly states 'Fetch ANR rate from Android Vitals' and specifies the returned metrics (anrRate, userPerceivedAnrRate, distinctUsers).
+This distinguishes it from sibling tools like get_crash_rate or get_vitals_summary.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.